Babi Yar memorials: Brighton Beach, New York City

+Denver, Colorado

 Alan G. Gass, FAIA, President of the Babi Yar Park Foundation that originally developed the Park with the City and County of Denver, stated:

+Israel

 There is a memorial to the victims of Babi Yar at the Nahalat Yitzhak Cemetery in Giv'atayim.
-The memorial was erected over bone fragments from Babi Yar that were reinterred at the cemetery.
-The bones were brought out of Ukraine by three American college students in July 1971.
+The memorial was erected over bone fragments from Babi Yar that were re-interred at the cemetery.
+The bones were taken from Ukraine by three American college students in July 1971.
 The memorial was dedicated in 1972 by the Prime Minister of Israel, Golda Meir.
 There is an annual ceremony on Yom HaShoah, the Holocaust Day.